 Between transactions and breast-feeding her infant, the owner somehow found time to prepare my Padsapao, a traditional dish of tofu or meat stir-fried with Lao-style veggies, herbs and spices.
 At my request, it was served with a helping of sticky rice, which arrived in a small round wicker basket.
 Popping of the lid, I dug out a chunk of rice with my fingers and pinched it together with with some of the Padsapao, eating in typical Lao style.
 The lightly fried vegetables and crispy herbs were “sep-lau” – very delicious.

 My one hour lunch became two, then three hours long.
 Young boys dressed in matching jerseys rode by in the back of a pickup truck, sounding an ah-ooga horn and hoisting a golden trophy aloft.
 Nothing was lost in translation; the joy of victory was palpable.
 Thunder rumbled and dark clouds rolled in, creating midday dusk.
 Boys carrying crates of Singha beer on their shoulders strolled languidly down the sidewalk, despite the fat raindrops that began to fall.
 Two girls puttered by on a motorbike, the rear passenger holding a purple umbrella over her driver.
 And still I sat.
 Three hours stretched into four.
 No one asked me to leave or even pay the bill.
 Except for the massage I had scheduled, I might have stayed well into the evening.

-On my seventh day in Luang Prabang, I emerged from my tourist chrysalis, spread my wings, and once again metamorphosed into a traveler.
+On my seventh day of seeing the sights of Luang Prabang, I emerged from my tourist chrysalis, spread my wings, and once again metamorphosed into a traveler.